ponylang/rfcs/text/0000-stdlib-prime-proposal.md

 This code would sit next to fibonacci's code and should not require much maintenance (the fibonacci code hasn't been updated in 2 years).

 However, this feature is not important an important one, and only implements common algorithms which are rarely implemented in other languages' standard library.
-It could thus find a better home in `main.actor`.
+It could thus remain as an independent library and be referenced on `main.actor`.

 # Alternatives

-As stated above, this feature could be redirected to `main.actor`, or even stay where it currently is - in its own repository.
+As stated above, this feature could stay in its current form, that is, as an independent library at [pony-primes](https://github.com/adri326/pony-primes) and be referenced on `main.actor`.

 # Unresolved questions